 Celebration of Honoris Causa given to Dr. Norman E. Borlaug by Dr. Vishnu Kant Shastri, India.

-Impact of zero tillage wheat in the rice-wheat systems of India and Pakistan
+Impact of zero tillage in India's rice-wheat systems

 Saving of water and labor in a rice-wheat system with no-tillage and direct seeding technologies